 The Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 AOTA's phone number is (301) 652-AOTA.
 Their website is http://www.acoteonline.org.
 Graduates will be able to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).

-found online at https://www.nbcot.org/en/Educators/Home#SchoolPerformance
+Program results for the NBCOT can be found online at https://www.nbcot.org/en/Educators/Home#SchoolPerformance